sahib/misc/the-vibes-that-i-summoned/slides.typ

 - Confidence: High on manual (you wrote it, you know it), dips in the middle (you're humble, you verify), spikes on the right where it *decouples from reality*.
 (Perry et al. 2023: devs using AI assistants wrote less secure code AND were more confident the code was correct.)
 - The widening gap between confidence (green) and quality (blue) on the right is the most important thing on this slide.
 That's the Dunning-Kruger zone.
 More on that later.

+I made some experiments with vibecoding myself (i.e. no checking of the produced code, just checking the output).
+It was extremely easy to loose touch to a point where I could not really easily undestand anymore what's happening.
+That's the core message of this talk: You have to stay in the loop.

 Core takeaways:
 - AI can be used to get more productive and even increase quality.
 - There is a wide gap between perceived confidence and earned confidence.
 - 60 years of software engineering don't get irrelevant because of a new tool.
 - The story of AI vendors will claim otherwise because of marketing.
 - Most important things is to not loose touch with the actual tech.
+- The less you know about a field, the more tempting AI usage will become.
+- You will only unlock full AI potential when you enough about your domain.
+- For small tasks (websites, quick prototypes, ...)
+Claude democratizes software development by lowering the entry barrier.
 ```)

   = My take: Quality vs Productivity